 Follow these steps to check for a Burial Certificate in this microfilm set:

-- Check the St. Louis Death Register Index CD-ROM (available on public PCs in the Special Collections Department) published by the St. Louis Genealogical Society.
+- Check the St. Louis Death Register Index CD-ROM (available on public PCs in the History and Genealogy Department) published by the St. Louis Genealogical Society.
 If a person's death is listed, record the St. Louis County Library film and page number from the listing.
 The CD-ROM index includes the volumes in the St. Louis Death Register entitled "Deaths Outside the City of St. Louis," so check the index for all deaths that resulted in a burial in the City of St. Louis.

 - Find your ancestor in the St. Louis Death Register microfilm.
 The information for each individual is on one line stretching across two pages in these volumes.
 The number on the far left hand side of the page, immediately before the decedent's name, is the Burial Certificate Number.